cr88192/bgbtech_misc/README.md

 This is a tool for encoding/decoding images into the BTIC4B image format, which consists of the TLV+bitstream format wrapped in a BMP header (generally given a BPX file extension).

-Like BTIC1H, BTIC4B is based on VQ/Color-Cell technology, but differs in that it uses 8x8 pixel blocks rather than 4x4.
+Like BTIC1H, BTIC4B is based on Color-Cell technology, but differs in that it uses 8x8 pixel blocks rather than 4x4.
 This seems able to somewhat improve quality/bitrate over 1H (in addition to making it faster).

 Unlike 1H, the bitstream uses little-endian bit-ordering, the AdRice coding is length limited, and a different SMTF+AdRice scheme is used.
 These changes are primarily to help with decode speed (cheaper for shifting and avoids the need for byte-swapping in the bitstream).